unisonweb/oldblog/_posts/2016-08-12-first-distributed-roundtrip.markdown

 insert :: k -> v -> Index k v -> Remote ()
 delete :: k -> Index k v -> Remote ()
 ```

+Those are the actual type signatures - all Unison values can be persisted in this way, including functions!
+Just like in the distributed programming API, you don't deal with manual serialization or encoding to the database, or decoding on the other end.

 Lastly, some other notable stuff in the PR that is of general interest: